NAMTeam/namteam.github.io/content/docs/tech-specs/network-widening-mod.md

 ### Bridges

-> Refer to [the *Bridges* section](/docs/feature-guides/network-widening-mod/#bridges) of the RealHighway Mod feature guide for a list of bridge styles that are available.
+> Refer to [the *Bridges* section](/docs/feature-guides/network-widening-mod/#bridges) of the Network Widening Mod feature guide for a list of bridge styles that are available.

 All NWM networks, with the exception of the TLA-7 and AVE-6, are capable of creating bridges, though some do not presently support bridges (nor does it make sense for them to support bridges, i.e. TLA networks).